Hunting the Egg: Egg Hunter

 We now know that we have about 72 bytes of buffer space with us, which is very less to fit in our shellcode.

-Add 4 more bytes of data to “buf” variable to check the EIP register is overwritten with value “BBB”.
+Add 4 more bytes of data to the “buf” variable to check the EIP register is overwriting its value “BBB”.

 buf += "BBBB”